Point Pearce, South Australia

 It is known for the mission established for Aboriginal people in the late nineteenth century.
-The location was originally known as Bookooyanna by the local Narungga people, usually spelt Bukkiyana in modern sources.
+The location was originally known as Bookooyanna by the local Narungga people, later spelt Bukkiyana or Burgiyana.

 Established as Point Pearce Mission Station in 1868, it became the Point Pearce Aboriginal Station after it was taken over by the state government in 1915, as an Aboriginal reserve.
 In 1972, ownership was transferred to the Point Pearce Community Council under the Aboriginal Lands Trust Act 1966.